michael-ezeanioma/deep-learning-challenge/README.md

 # Key Features

-Data Preprocessing:

-Reads funding data and extracts target (y) and feature (X) variables.

-Splits data into training and testing sets for model development.

-Encodes categorical data and normalizes numerical features.

-Neural Network Model:

-Builds a binary classification model using deep learning.

-Generates predictions for new funding applications.

-Evaluates performance using loss and accuracy metrics.

-Model Assessment:

-Analyzes model accuracy and training efficiency.
+__Data Preprocessing:__ The funding data is processed by extracting target (y) and feature (X) variables, splitting it into training and testing sets, encoding categorical data, and normalizing numerical features.
+A deep learning model is then built for binary classification, used to predict funding outcomes, and evaluated based on loss and accuracy metrics.

-Determines effectiveness in predicting successful funding outcomes.
+__Model Assessment:__ The model's accuracy and efficiency are analyzed to assess its effectiveness in predicting successful funding outcomes, with recommendations for further optimization.

-Provides recommendations on model optimization.

 # Dependencies

-Pandas: Reads and processes funding data.Scikit-Learn: Splits data into training/testing sets and applies feature scaling.TensorFlow/Keras: Builds and trains the deep learning model.StandardScaler: Normalizes input features for improved model performance.
+Pandas: Reads and processes funding data.
+Scikit-Learn: Splits data into training/testing sets and applies feature scaling.
+TensorFlow/Keras: Builds and trains the deep learning model.StandardScaler: Normalizes input features for improved model performance.

 # Technologies Used